a11970/react-springrest-ocb/README.md

 Running the code
 ----------------

+In the file src/main/resources/application.properties, set a valid key for the property ocb.api.key.

-In the project folder run the following Maven command to start the application:
+In the project folder root run the following Maven command to start the application:

     mvn spring-boot:run